inglettronald/DulkirMod-Fabric/README.md

 This allows multiple mods to handle the rendering on their own, but have the positioning logic be handled in one place.

 Use the command `/jarvis gui` to access the main editor.

+Use the command `/animations` to share animation profiles.